webprofusion/unbound-log-viewer/README.md

 ## Usage

+### File Upload Method
 1. Open `index.html` in your web browser
+2. Select the "Upload File" tab
-2. Drag and drop your Unbound log file onto the upload area, or click to browse files
+3. Drag and drop your Unbound log file onto the upload area, or click to browse files

+### URL Fetching Method
+1. Select the "Fetch from URL" tab
+2. Enter a URL containing Unbound log data (e.g., `https://unboundtest.com/m/A/example.com/ABC123`)
+3. Click "Fetch Log" to retrieve and parse the log data

+### Analysis Features
-3. Use the filter controls to show/hide different log levels
+4. Use the filter controls to show/hide different log levels
-4. Search for specific terms using the search box
+5. Search for specific terms using the search box
-5. View statistics in the summary dashboard
+6. View statistics in the summary dashboard
-6. Export results for further analysis
+7. Export results for further analysis

 ## Sample Log Entry